andrewcyhuang/video-downloader/README.md

 Video Downloader is a desktop app that provides an elegant GUI for the youtube-dl open-source command-line program to download videos from YouTube.com and a may other sites.

-We use Python for JSON file parsing and React for the user interface.
-Every so often, our MongoDB database updates valuation and performance metrics on 791 TSX-listed Canadian equities for further screening.

 Video Downloader is built with a React front-end, Redux for state management, wrapped up with electron into a simple, elegant desktop application.

 ### How It Works